 |2.9% + 30¢ per transaction|

 No monthly fees

 |1-click integrates with more than 50 top online shopping carts, plus offers checkout customization.|

 2. Ecommerce Platform Payment Services

-Many top ecommerce platforms now offer their own payment processing service as a secure option.
+Many top ecommerce platforms like Shopify and BigCommerce now offer their own payment processing service as a secure option.
 This makes launching an online store with a secure hosted checkout easier than ever.
 Plus, they meet or beat the pricing of some top all-in-ones and are a breeze to set up.

 Here are three top online store platforms that offer their own secure payment processing:

 |BigCommerce||From 2.2% to 2.9% + 30¢ per transaction, depending on plan||BigCommerce partners with PayPal for 1-click activated credit card payments through PayPal’s secure system, includes sitewide SSL certificate.|

 |Ecwid Pay||From 2.75% to 2.9% + 30¢ per transaction, depending on plan||Built-in to any Ecwid plan, in 1-click you can accept credit card payments through Ecwid’s secure system, includes sitewide SSL certificate.|